 - Fry in about four or five batches placing them in one at a time not touching.
 They will cook for about three minutes and will float and be golden brown once done.
 Do not over cook.

-- Serve immediately with our sweet chili sauce, recipe coming tomorrow.
+- Serve immediately with our Sweet Chili Dipping Sauce.

 You may also like: